—Rachel Carson (1907-1964)

 - MS, Resource Economics, Michigan State University

 My current research focuses are: 1.
-Importance of wood contributions to soil carbon pools and fluxes, and 2.
+Invasive species treatments options as alternatives to chemical use (i.e., biocontrol, adaptive manual removal techniques), 2.
+Restoration of disturbed forests due to invasive species and land use impacts, 3.
+Importance of wood contributions to soil carbon pools and fluxes, and 4.
 Soil sustainability and land use.
 My training is in processes related to forested ecosystem carbon storage.
-I've examined changes in carbon storage related to forest age (Wyoming, USA), the influence of nitrogen-fixing tree species (Hawaii and Puerto Rico, USA), and coarse root production and soil differences (Tasmania, Australia).
+I've examined changes in carbon storage related to forest age (Wyoming, USA), the influence of nitrogen-fixing tree species (Hawaii and Puerto Rico, USA), and coarse root production and soil differences (Tasmania, AUS).

 Links of Interest